MatthiasKauer/EqualRangeKt/README.md

 This route could be a good idea for a production project but it is infeasible in programming competitions because such libraries are not available there.

+Ok, the fact that I'm currently learning Kotlin and got a bit excited may also have played a part.

 ### Todo

 - [] Support custom comparators